ThinkbotsAreFree/Birdy/README.md

 It is possible to configure a unit to listen to every channel that matches a pattern.

 For example, `{ ch.#A` means "subscribe to every channel that matches `ch.#A`".
 With this subscription, when a message is received on channel `ch.bar`, the variable `A` will contain `bar`.

+To unsubscribe from a channel pattern, the exact same pattern must be given as argument, like this: `} ch.#A`

 ### Units creation